Applications are now closed.

-A panel will then meet to review all of the applications and decide which will receive an award.
+A panel will then meet to review all of the applications and recommend awards.

-We will get in touch with everyone who has applied to confirm the outcome of their application, approximately 4-6 weeks after the applications close.
+We will contact you to confirm the outcome of your application, approximately 6 weeks after the applications close.

 Can I apply if I don’t have a report that says I am gifted?